tkdchen/pipeline-migration-tool/README.md

 # Specify an alternative registry authentication file
 export REGISTRY_AUTH_JSON=path/to/auth.json

-# build and push sample task bundles task-clone and test-tests.
+# build and push sample task bundles task-clone and task-tests.
 bash ./hack/local-test.sh build-and-push

 # Make sure the image repositories are public, especially if you did not create them before running the above command.